-15.6.
+14.5.
 Licences

-169. Table 14-2 sets out the additional licences or permits necessary prior to construction in relation to water resources and flood risk.
+154. Table 14-1 sets out the additional licences or permits necessary prior to construction in relation to water resources and flood risk.

-Table 14-2 Licences or Permits Necessary prior to Construction in relation to Water Resources and Flood Risk
+Table 14-1 Licences or Permits Necessary prior to Construction in relation to Water Resources and Flood Risk

 Issuing Body Name of Consent Applicable to Environment Agency Water Abstraction Licence (if needed) Abstractions of more than 20 cubic metres / day from main and ordinary watercourses, and groundwater and certain dewatering activities.
-Environmental Permit for water discharge or waste operations / registration of exempt waste operations and water discharges (as necessary or registered exemption from such) Discharge to surface water (main river or ordinary watercourse) or groundwater of anything other than clean, uncontaminated surface water run-off (e.g. treated concrete wash water) Flood Defence Consent For watercourse crossings East Suffolk Internal Drainage Board/SCC Ordinary Watercourse Consent For watercourse crossings For watercourse crossings
+Environmental Permit for water discharge or waste operations / registration of exempt waste operations and water discharges (as necessary or registered exemption from such) Discharge to surface water (main river or ordinary watercourse) or groundwater of anything other than clean, uncontaminated surface water run-off (e.g. treated concrete wash water) East Suffolk Internal Drainage Board/SCC Ordinary Watercourse Consent Discharge to ordinary watercourse.

-15.7.
+14.6.
 Protection of Private Water Supplies

-- 170. A number of private water supplies have been identified within the vicinity of the onshore cable works.
+There are multiple private water supplies within the vicinity of this stage.
 A Hydrogeological Risk Assessment has been prepared as an appendix to the SFWDMP.
-This concludes that as the works will be undertaken in accordance with relevant management plans which will have been agreed with the EA, SCC, ESC and MSDC and with appropriate best practice, this embedded mitigation will ensure that there is no adverse impact on local groundwater quality and thereby these private water supplies. - 171.
-Nevertheless, baseline water quality sampling will be undertaken by the Principal Contractor with the permission of the landowner and may be undertaken throughout the works to ensure no negative impacts occur. - ^{172.} During the construction phase, measures will be adopted by the Principal Contractor in order to prevent silt and other contaminants from being washed into existing watercourses as set out in the SFWDMP. - 173.
-An Emergency Plan shall be put in place by the Principal Contractor to ensure prompt response to any complaint of perceived impact on private water supplies, including monitoring of the water supply in question and the immediate cessation of associated watersensitive construction activities. - ^{174.} Where the MSDC or ESC is responsible for monitoring private water supplies (i.e. for those boreholes which provide water to more than one residential property), MSDC and ESC will be consulted with regards to the proposed sampling and will be provided with the sampling results.
+This concludes that as the works will be undertaken in accordance with relevant management plans which will have been agreed with the EA, SCC and ESC and with appropriate best practice, this embedded mitigation will ensure that there is no adverse impact on local groundwater quality.

+- Nevertheless, baseline water quality sampling will be undertaken with the permission of the landowner and may be undertaken throughout the works to ensure no negative impacts occur. - During the construction phase, measures will be adopted by the Principal Contractor in order to prevent silt and other contaminants from being washed into existing watercourses as set out in the SFWDMP. - An Emergency Plan shall be put in place to ensure prompt response to any complaint of perceived impact on private water supplies, including monitoring of the water supply in question and the immediate cessation of associated water-sensitive construction activities. - Where the ESC is responsible for monitoring private water supplies (ie for those boreholes which provide water to more than one residential property), ESC will be consulted with regards to the proposed sampling and will be provided with the sampling results.

-15.7.1.
+14.6.1.
 Sampling Interval

-175. Site sensitivity will be taken into account when deciding on the need for and level and periodicity of sampling.
-The proposed monitoring plan would be discussed and agreed between the Principal Contractor and the Environment Agency prior to commencement.
+Site sensitivity will be taken into account when deciding on the need for and level and periodicity of sampling.
+The proposed monitoring plan would be discussed and agreed with the Environment Agency prior to commencement.

-15.7.2.
+14.6.2.
 Reporting

-- 176. A baseline report would be prepared following the baseline water quality monitoring programme.
+- A baseline report would be prepared following the baseline water quality monitoring programme.
 This report will provide details of any contamination concentrations recorded and will be used to depict "uncontaminated background pollution levels" for the site.
-The results will be compared to the most relevant Environmental Quality Standards appropriate. - 177.
-Any environmental deterioration illustrated by the results would be highlighted.
+The results will be compared to the most relevant Environmental Quality Standards appropriate. - Any environmental deterioration illustrated by the results would be highlighted.
 In the event of a potential pollution incident, all relevant monitoring points would be visited and re-sampled to determine any changes relative to baseline data.
-A report detailing the findings would be prepared for each incident and recommendations provided for further monitoring and / or requisite mitigation measures. - ^{178.} Following completion of the construction of the development, all sample points would be revisited, re-sampled and analysed for the full suite of analytical parameters and a further report prepared, assessing and discussing any impacts upon water quality throughout the construction process. - 179.
-All information recovered during the monitoring process would be collated and an assessment made regarding the impact on the surface and groundwater of the construction activities.
+A report detailing the findings would be prepared for each incident and recommendations provided for further monitoring and / or requisite mitigation measures. - Following completion of the construction of the development, all sample points would be revisited, re-sampled and analysed for the full suite of analytical parameters and a further report prepared, assessing and discussing any impacts upon water quality throughout the construction process. - All information recovered during the monitoring process would be collated and an assessment made regarding the impact on the surface and groundwater of the construction activities.

-15.7.3.
+14.6.3.
 Personnel

-180. All personnel taking samples, analysing and reporting shall be suitably qualified.
+All personnel taking samples, analysing and reporting shall be suitably qualified.

-15.7.4.
+14.6.4.
 Other Actions